Matty-El/velo-route/README.md

 #### Typography

-Raleway font has been utilised for all text across the website.
+Roboto font has been utilised for all text across the website.
 This is a simple and modern font available from the Google Fonts library which is unobtrusive and easy to read.
 Font Awesome icons have been utilised for icons throughout the site.

 ### Defensive Design